rheera/expenses-app/README.md

 ## Tools

-Made with Remix (React, React Router), TypeScript, MongoDB, Prisma, Zod, heroicons.
+Made with Remix (React, React Router), TypeScript, MongoDB, Prisma, heroicons.

 ## Features to add

 - [x] Build routes and their pages
 - [x] Add MongoDB backend and connect it to Remix with Prisma
-- [ ] Use Zod to validate Form data to send to backend
+- [ ] Validate Form data on server and client side to send to database

 ## Stretch Goals